sympresso/object-press/README.md

 The 900+ core WordPress functions have been grouped into over 50 classes.
 For instance the functions **has_action**, **add_action**, **do_action** are all grouped under the namespace **action**.
-Each namespace is a public property of the Sympresso\ObjectPress\Wordpress object.
+For easy access, each core namespace is a public property of the Sympresso\ObjectPress\Wordpress object.

 For example, consider the WordPress function **add_action** which is used to hook into the internal functionality of WordPress.
 In ObjectPress it is found in the class **Sympresso\ObjectPress\Extension\ActionFunctions**